Caramel Sauce

 Notes

-2. The sauce thickens as it cools: Pour it into a glass jar or another easily-accessible container and cover tightly!
+5. Storage: Pour Caramel Sauce into a glass jar or another easily-accessible container and cover tightly.
 In the fridge, it thickens up even more.
-It can get gritty when eaten cold straight out of the jar but reheats beautifully.
+It can get gritty when eaten cold straight out of the jar, but reheats beautifully.

 Nutrition